 Wells Street between North Avenue and Division, Chicago

 This early summer art extravaganza is recognized as one of Chicago's most popular art fairs, attracting artists and art aficionados from the Midwest and beyond.
-Features the works more than 220 juried fine artists, the cuisine of Old Town restaurants, live music and kids' activities.
-10 a.m.-10 p.m. on Saturday; 10:00 a.m.-9:00 p.m. on Sunday. $7 donation benefits the Old Town Merchants & Residents Association.
+There is a Childrens' Play Area, a fun, interactive space for kids to do arts & craft, participate in a performance, or just goof off!
+The children's play area is located at the corner of Wells Street and Evergreen Street.
+10 a.m.-10 p.m. on Saturday; 10:00 a.m.-9:00 p.m. on Sunday. $10 donation benefits the Old Town Merchants & Residents Association.
 Kids 12 and under are free/not asked for a donation.

 600 Main St., Evanston

-Over 300 local and regional artists, craftspeople, and commercial vendors come together over Father's Day weekend to exhibit and sell paintings, ceramics, pottery, photographs, jewelry, graphic arts, wearable art, country and home craft, antiques and collectibles.
-The Arena Stage features theatre, music, and novelty performers from Chicagoland - perfect for families.
-In Eiden Park on Washington Ave, the kids have a great time receiving free balloon sculptures, face painting, and fun and games.
-10:00am-9:00pm.
+From the historic Main St. and Chicago Ave. store buildings to the tree lined Washington St. residential area you can find places to please.
+Over 300 local and regional artists, craftspeople, and commercial vendors come together over Father's Day weekend to exhibit and sell paintings, ceramics, pottery, photographs, jewelry, graphic arts, wearable art, country and home craft, antiques and collectables.
+The entertainment at Custer Fair amazes and delights on three stages, and the Arena Stage features theatre, music, and novelty performers from Chicagoland.

 S. Third Street & W. State Street (Route 38), Geneva